laurenlizz/star-sellers/README.md

 # Star Sellers

+## This application has been deployed using Heroku: https://star-sellers-cd690c8af6ef.herokuapp.com/

 ## Methodology
 Data for this project came from the Toronto Star's annual year-end bestseller lists, via the Toronto Public Library, for the years 2000-2023.